 She glanced across at the bed, where he had tossed his shirt before changing into a fresh one to go down to dinner, and a small, fond smile curved her mouth.
 She knew every crease that would be in it from where he had worn it, knew the faint lingering scent of him that would cling to the fine cambric.

 All those small intimacies, accumulated over so many years… It was those things which Caroline must miss of Dwight.
 Each day she counted herself fortunate that she still had Ross at her side.
 Though of course time could not be held still, and in the end the day would come…

 With a small sigh she pushed that thought aside.
-Crossing to the bed she picked up the shirt, folding it neatly and laying it over the back of a chair, and then followed him down to dinner.
+Crossing to the bed she picked up the shirt, folding it more neatly and laying it over the back of a chair, and then followed him down to dinner.

 They stayed for a little over two weeks, then Ross and Edward were summoned back to London, and Caroline went with them.
-Demelza had promised herself that she wouldn’t cry on saying goodbye to her friend, not knowing when or even if she would see her again.
-But as the coach disappeared down the drive she couldn’t hold the tears back any longer.
+Demelza had promised herself that she wouldn’t cry on saying goodbye to her friend, not knowing when or even if she would see her again, but as the coach disappeared down the drive she couldn’t hold the tears back any longer.

 “Oh, Mama!”
 Clowance hugged her.
 “Don’t cry.”